Pone0409/FYP/Using-the-API.md

-A guide for porting applications from BamTools version 0.x to version 1.0 is available [[here.|BamTools-1x_PortingGuide.pdf]]
+A guide for porting applications from BamTools version 1.x to version 2.0 is available [[here.|BamTools-2x_PortingGuide.pdf]] If you are porting older code, please start with the BT-0x to BT-1x porting guide [[porting guide|BamTools-1x_PortingGuide.pdf]] first.

 Online doxygen-generated API documentation is available here: [[http://pezmaster31.github.com/bamtools/annotated.html]]